redstone99/hass-alert2/README.md

 You can specify which notifiers are used for alerting via the `notifier` and `summary_notifier` config options.
 They may be a single notifier, a list of notifiers, a template resolving to a list of notifiers, or the name of an entity whose state is a list of notifiers.
 See [Notifier Config](#notifier-config) section, below.

-During HA startup, HA initializes notifiers independentaly of the rest of HA.
+During HA startup, HA initializes notifiers independently of the rest of HA.
 So notifiers may not be ready even when HA declares that it has fully started.
 Alert2 will defer notifications during startup if a notifier does not yet exist. `notifier_startup_grace_secs` controls the length of the startup grace period.

 You may also specify a YAML [notify group](https://www.home-assistant.io/integrations/group/#notify-groups).
 We recommend setting `defer_startup_notifications` if you choose to use a notify group.
 The issue is that HA may initialize the notify group early during startup, before the member notifiers are ready.
 And Alert2 can not see which member notifiers are ready.
-So Alert2 may notify a group with missing members, resulitng in an internal error in the notify component.
+So Alert2 may notify a group with missing members, resulting in an internal error in the notify component.
 To avoid this, you can list your group names in `defer_startup_notifications` which will defer any notifications to those notifiers until `notifier_startup_grace_secs` has passed.

 The current recommended way to notify groups is to create an entity, such as a template entity (eg `sensor.high_pri_group`), and set the members of the group as the state of the entity (example in [Notifier Config](#notifier-config) section, below).
 Alert2 will then automatically defer notifications to notifiers in the group that do not yet exist during startup, without having to set `defer_startup_notifications`.